Pack Safe Appeal

 Spreading awareness

 Hudson’s mother Cathy Foley and brother Jordan Foley joined presenters John Kay and Nina Warhurst on BBC Breakfast on Wednesday 31 July to tell Hudson’s story and get the word out about the risks associated with carbon monoxide.
-Alongside Safer Tourism Foundation’s Head of Campaigns, Stephanie Boyle, they told viewers about portable carbon monoxide alarms and how a £20 device could save a life.
+Alongside Safer Tourism Foundation’s, Stephanie Boyle, they told viewers about portable carbon monoxide alarms and how a £20 device could save a life.